Earth's formation remains a strange, scientific mystery.

-Approximately 4.6 billion years ago, the solar system was a cloud of dust and gas known as a solar nebula.
-Gravity collapsed the material in on itself as it began to spin, forming the sun in the center of the nebula.
+Approximately 4.6 billion years ago, our solar system was just a cloud of dust and gas known as a solar nebula.
+Gravity collapsed the material in on itself as it began to spin, condensing the matter and forming the sun in the center of the nebula.

 Earth's rocky core formed first, with heavy elements colliding and binding together.
-Dense material sank to the center, while the lighter material created the crust.
-The planet's magnetic field probably formed around this time.
-Gravity captured some of the gases that made up the planet's early atmosphere.
+Dense material sank to the protoplanet's center while lighter material built up the crust.
+Earth's magnetic field is thought to have likely formed around this time.

 Early in its evolution, Earth suffered an impact by a large body that catapulted pieces of the young planet's mantle into space.
-Gravity caused many of these pieces to draw together and form the moon, which took up orbit around its creator.
+Gravity pulled many of these pieces together to form the moon, which took up orbit around its creator.

-The flow of the mantle beneath the crust causes plate tectonics, the movement of the large plates of rock on the surface of the Earth.
-Collisions and friction gave rise to mountains and volcanoes, which began to spew gases into the atmosphere.
+The flow of the mantle beneath Earth's crust causes plate tectonics, the movement of the large plates of rock on the planet's surface.
+Collisions and friction gave rise to mountains and volcanoes, which began to spew gases.

-Although the population of comets and asteroids passing through the inner solar system is sparse today, they were more abundant when the planets and sun were young.
-Collisions from these icy bodies likely deposited much of the Earth's water on its surface.
-Because the planet is in the Goldilocks zone, the region where liquid water neither freezes nor evaporates but can remain as a liquid, the water remained at the surface, which many scientists think plays a key role in the development of life.
+While the population of comets and asteroids passing through the inner solar system is sparse today, they were more abundant when the planets and sun were young.
+Collisions between these cosmic bodies likely deposited much of the water on Earth's surface.

 "This is a confirmation of the core accretion theory for planet formation and evidence that planets of this kind should exist in abundance," said Greg Henry in a press release.
 Henry, an astronomer at Tennessee State University, Nashville, detected the dimming of the star.

-Although the core accretion model works fine for terrestrial planets, gas giants would have needed to evolve rapidly to grab hold of the significant mass of lighter gases they contain.
-But simulations have not been able to account for this rapid formation.
-According to models, the process takes several million years, longer than the light gases were available in the early solar system.
-At the same time, the core accretion model faces a migration issue, as the baby planets are likely to spiral into the sun in a short amount of time.
+While the core accretion model works for terrestrial planets, gas giants would need to evolve rapidly to grab hold of the significant mass of lighter gases they contain.
+But simulations with that model have not been able to account for this rapid formation.
+In those simulations, the process takes several million years, which is longer than light gases were available in the early solar system.

-According to a relatively new theory, disk instability, clumps of dust and gas are bound together early in the life of the solar system.
-Over time, these clumps slowly compact into a giant planet.
-These planets can form faster than their core accretion rivals, sometimes in as little as a thousand years, allowing them to trap the rapidly-vanishing lighter gases.
-They also quickly reach an orbit-stabilizing mass that keeps them from death-marching into the sun.
+According to a newer theory, disk instability, clumps of dust and gas bind together early in the solar system's existence.
+Over time, these clumps can slowly compact into a giant planet.
+These planets can form faster than those that form within the core accretion explanation, sometimes in as little as a thousand years, which allows them to trap the rapidly-vanishing lighter gases.
+These planets also quickly reach an orbit-stabilizing mass that keeps them from death-marching into the sun.